General Questions

 These options are available for different shopping carts.
 You may check the supported carts page to ensure that you can migrate such data.

-Please note, there are cases when IDs preservation has limitations:
+Please note that there are cases when ID preservation has limitations:

-• you can use preservation of IDs only if you choose Delete current data from the Target Store before the migration option.
+• You can only preserve IDs if you choose the Delete current data from the Target Store before the migration option during your data migration.
+This ensures there are no conflicts with existing IDs.

-• you can't use preservation or the Delete current data from the Target Store before the migration option if you use Recent Data Migration.
+• You cannot preserve IDs or use the Delete current data from the Target Store before the migration option if you use Recent Data Migration.
+Recent Data Migration is designed to transfer only the newest data, and these options would interfere with that process.

-• if there are no entitities on your Target platform or your Target cart is Shopify or WooCommerce, the Delete current data option isn't necessary.
+• If there are no entities on your Target platform, or if your Target cart is Shopify or WooCommerce, the Delete current data option isn't necessary.
+These platforms handle ID assignment differently.

-• you can't choose the Delete current data option within Recent Data migration.
-However, the Preserve IDs of certain entities option is available within your Recent Data migration if no new entities have been added to your Target store after the Full migration.
+• You cannot choose the Delete current data option within a Recent Data migration.
+However, the Preserve IDs option for certain entities *is* available within your Recent Data migration if no new entities have been added to your Target store after the Full migration.

 More info